Citation, DOI, disclosures and article data

 regional or global wall motion abnormalities are common but nonspecific (biventricular wall motion abnormality, however, is the main predictor of death or transplantation)

 pericardial effusion is reported in ~45% (range 32-57%) of patients with myocarditis

 T2 hyperintensity may be global and difficult to detect

 regional vasodilatation and increased blood volume due to the inflammation in myocarditis causes early postcontrast enhancement

 late enhancement in myocarditis is an indication of irreversible myocardial necrosis and fibrosis.

 distribution of enhancement is variable but classically involves the subepicardial myocardium (mid-interventricular and focal transmural patterns are also possible)

 Lake Louise consensus criteria 2018

-The original Lake Louise criteria 5 have been updated in 2018.
+The original Lake Louise criteria 5 was updated in 2018.
 The following two main criteria (T1 and T2 criteria) now have to be fulfilled for the diagnosis of acute myocarditis 14:

-Primarily useful to exclude alternative diagnoses which present in a similar manner, including ischemic heart disease, and evaluate for the presence or absence of a pericardial effusion (and potential tamponade physiology).
+Primarily useful to exclude alternative diagnoses which present similarly, including ischemic heart disease, and evaluate for the presence or absence of a pericardial effusion (and potential tamponade physiology).
 Findings common in myocarditis include 12: